kawa-kokosowa/adventuredocs/README.md

   * Intimidation-factor of documentation
   * Some other stuff I'm forgetting to put in here!

-How we're gonna solve them:
+The main ways we'll solve those problems:

   * CYOA-style static stite generator for software documentation!
-Inspired by Google Forms.
   * Each markdown file is a `<section>` with a respective `id` (it's filename).
   * An `ORDER` file which specifies the default order

-  * Offer list options (anchor/id links) which lead to another section, e.g., "You can run this with VirtualBox or VMWare.
-1. Virtualbox 2.
-VMWare"
-  * Amazing markdown syntax additions
-  * Offer progress bar
+  * `NEXT_SECTION:` if in its own paragraph in markdown, the proceeding list will be transformed into a list of links to other sections!
+  * Progress bar!
+  * A way to set variables/user settings, e.g., "using_linux" to display content
+    based on how a question was answered.
   * A way to show/hide things *within* the section
-  * Optional "header images" per section--iconography is powerful!

-Things that'll be nice to have:

-  * Syntax highlighting
-  * Templating